All Products

 Best practices

-• Nesting risk: Autonomous transactions can be nested.
-Each level of nesting consumes an additional connection.
-For example, a session with three levels of nested autonomous transactions temporarily uses four connections: one for the main session and three for the autonomous transactions.
+Nesting risk: Autonomous transactions can be nested.
+Each level of nesting uses an additional connection.
+For example, three levels of nested autonomous transactions consume four connections in total—one for the main session and one per autonomous transaction.

 Compatibility notes